 Big Brother Instinct: When Valentinian and Anastasius come to "kidnap" Rana Sanga's family they see Rajiv Sanga in front of his mother and siblings with a knife and find it quite difficult to persuade him of the circumstances.

 Bittersweet Ending: Link is destroyed and Aide gains humanity . . . but the victory means that Aide's existence is now a time paradox, so he dies soon after.
 There's also the loss of all their other beloved friends and comrades, but the future—for now—looks bright.

 Blood-Splattered Warrior: Rana Sanga is seen like this at one time.
 It is specially noted that none of the blood is Sangas.

-Boring, but Practical: While Aide does help the Romans make gunpowder weapons, he also gives them boring but practical advances with things like stirrups: easy to makes, simple to use, and instantly makes your cavalry far more effective.
+Boring but Practical: While Aide does help the Romans make gunpowder weapons, he also gives them boring but practical advances with things like stirrups: easy to make, simple to use, and instantly makes your cavalry far more effective.

 The Butcher: Deconstructed.
 It is commented that if Venandektra had been called "The Cruel" or something similar it might imply that people think him a Magnificent Bastard even if they hate him.
 But no one respects someone called "The Vile".

 Byzantines Speaking English: Some of the jokes-like Anastasius' constant puns about Valentinian's murmering-are language games and therefore inexplicable outside the assumption that the characters are speaking English.